sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 belong to the same equivalence partition), and a test case for a single out-point (as all out-points also belong to the same equivalence partition).

+{% hint style='tip' %}
+Note that _on_ and _off_ points are also _in_ or _out points_.
+Therefore, tests that focus only on the _on_ and _off_ points would also be testing _in_ and _out_ points.
+This is totally true.
+In fact, some authors argue that testing boundaries is enough.
+Moreover, a test that exercises an in-point that is far away from the boundary might not have a strong fault detection capability.
+Why would we need them?

+There is _no perfect answer_ here.
+We suggest:

+* If the number of test cases is indeed too high, and it is just too expensive to do them all, prioritization is important, and we suggest testers to indeed **focus on the boundaries**.
+* Far away in/out points are sometimes easier to be seen or comprehended by a tester who is still learning about the system under test, and exploring its boundaries (_exploratory testing_).
+Deciding whether to perform such a test is thus a decision that a tester should take, taking the costs into account.
+{% endhint %}

 ## Boundaries that are not so explicit